Hydrology-IFH/roger/examples/plot_scale/rietholzbach/README.md

-# Modelling oxygen-18 transport and bromide transport with Roger at Rietholzbach lysimeter site
+# Modelling oxygen-18 transport and bromide transport with RoGeR at the Rietholzbach lysimeter site

 All results have been generated with Roger version 3.0.5.